endlesspint8/endlesspint8.github.io/night-night/index.md

 ## Top Shelf Literature

-**honorable mention:** _1984; The Amazing Adventures of Kavalier and Clay; Anna Karenina; As I Lay Dying; Catch-22; The Bell Jar; Brave New World; A Clockword Orange; In Cold Blood; East of Eden; Crime and Punishment; Go Tell it on the Mountain; The Golden Notebook; The Grapes of Wrath; The Great Gatsby; Heart of Darkness; Invisible Man; Midnight's Children; Money: A Suicide Note; Pail Fire; Portnoy's Complaint; A Portrait of the Artist as a Young Man; Ragtime; The Secret Agent; The Sun Also Rises; Tender is the Night; To the Lighthouse; Tropic of Cancer; Under the Net_
+**honorable mention:** _1984; The Amazing Adventures of Kavalier and Clay; Anna Karenina; As I Lay Dying; The Bell Jar; Brave New World; Catch-22; A Clockword Orange; In Cold Blood; Crime and Punishment; East of Eden; Go Tell it on the Mountain; The Golden Notebook; The Grapes of Wrath; The Great Gatsby; Heart of Darkness; The Iliad; Invisible Man; Midnight's Children; Money: A Suicide Note; The Odyssey; One Hundred Years of Solitude; Pail Fire; Portnoy's Complaint; A Portrait of the Artist as a Young Man; Ragtime; The Secret Agent; Shakespeare; The Sun Also Rises; Tender is the Night; To the Lighthouse; Tropic of Cancer; Under the Net_

 _Don Quixote_
 _Moby Dick_